 The process of teacher preparation is not geared toward creating good teachers.

 What is missing, however, is the information contained in the lesson plan.
 The actual ideas to be conveyed in a lesson plan are known in the colleges of education as “content.”
-Content is strictly subordinate to format.
+Content is strictly subordinated to format.
 If a prospective teacher’s lesson plan follows the Platonic Form of the lesson plan, it will receive a top grade, irrespective of whether it teaches students anything of value.
 A lesson plan describing how to raise the Titanic using a barometer and a piece of string will receive an “A” as long as it follows the currently-approved format.
-I know, because I submitted exactly that plan in an education class and received exactly that grade.
+I know, because I submitted exactly that plan in an Education class and received exactly that grade.

-Indeed, grading in the colleges of education has nothing to do with scholarship.
+Indeed, grading of students in the colleges of education has nothing to do with scholarship.
 It is almost entirely a check-off system: Did you attend a local Board of Education meeting?
 If so, full credit.
 Did you read three articles about constructing tests?
 If so, full credit.
 No one asks what you learned at the board meeting or in the articles.
 It’s all just whether you did it or not.
-I took one course (I promise you I am not making this up) in graduate-level physics-for-teachers in which full credit was awarded for any answer given.
+I took one course (I promise you I am not making this up) in graduate-level physics-for-science-teachers in which full credit was awarded for any answer given.
 If you answered the question – right or wrong, sensible or ridiculous – you got full credit.
 That’s how I got a license that allows me to teach Advanced Placement, calculus-based physics at the high school level.
 I would not want to have me as a teacher for that; I don’t know enough about it.

 The processes of hiring and retention do not bend toward acquiring and advancing good teachers.

 Except in special circumstances requiring a procedure none of them want to deal with, public schools cannot hire as a teacher someone who merely knows his/her subject.
 Even a Ph.D. in one’s field is not enough, but a bachelor’s degree in Education (as described above) is sufficient.
 As long as you can write a lesson plan according to form, you may be largely ignorant of the subject you are teaching.
-Teachers are often hired on the basis of abilities unrelated to the classroom.
+Also, teachers are often hired on the basis of abilities unrelated to the classroom.
 How often do we hear a school district representative say, “We just hired the best football coach in the area, and the clincher was that we had a teaching vacancy for him”?
 Some time I would like to hear an administrator say, “We just hired the best English teacher in the area, and the clincher was that we had a coaching vacancy for her.”